OpenVisualCloud/VDI-Toolkit/modules/spice-plugins/README.md

 When a video is playing in one VM, there will be GPU utilization and GPU memory Utilization increase.

 Besides, uncomment the lines including 'env=GST_MESSAGE_DEBUG=all' and 'GST_DEBUG=5' in the script to print gst debug logs and run again, "vaapijpegenc" related logs can be found in '/var/log/libvirt/qemu/${VM_NAME}.log'.

+## License
+Spice-plugins module is licensed under MIT license.
+Note that MIT license is only the license for Intel VDI Tool Kit itself, independent of its third-party dependencies, which are separately licensed.

+One of the dependecies GStreamer is an open source framework licensed under LGPL.
+See https://gstreamer.freedesktop.org/documentation/frequently-asked-questions/licensing.html.
+You are solely responsible for determining if your use of GStreamer requires any additional licenses.
+Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of GStreamer.